Natural Fertility Treatments at Home

 No matter what questions you have about natural fertility treatments, you can rest assured that Kofinas Fertility Group is here to help you along your journey.
 Our fertility specialists are committed to taking every necessary approach to help you achieve a healthy pregnancy, and we offer many insights that you won’t find at other fertility clinics.

 After your fertility assessment, our team will take the time to understand your fertility struggles and the cause of your issues.
 Once we know the source, we will design a treatment plan that directly solves the problem and increases your chances for a complication-free pregnancy.
+This may be supported by new legislation, known as FAFTA, passed to support those looking for fertility services.

 Rather being bombarded with advanced procedures, Kofinas Fertility Group wants to help you pursue a plan that honors your needs as a patient.
 Our mission is to fully assess your case and get an accurate diagnosis for you, while giving you many options to choose from.